hansonxyz/btrdupd/README.md

 - **File Based Deduplication**: Continuously finds and deduplicates identical files
 - **Multi-Volume Support**: Monitor multiple BTRFS volumes with a single daemon
 - **Low System Impact**: Runs with lowest CPU/IO priority (nice 19, idle IO class)
-- **Fast Snapshot Deduplication**: Automatically finds and deduplicates identical files in snapshots
+- **Fast Snapshot Deduplication**: Can deduplicate copies of a file in snapshots
+- **Maintenance Window**: Can be configured to limit file hashing and deduplication to a range of hours of the day
 - **Safe Operation**: Uses `duperemove` for verified, safe deduplication
 - **Operational Modes**: One-time processing or continuous daemon mode